Workshops and Webinars

 Leadership commitment to 3 actions to increase workplace inclusion – local, personal, immediate

 Objectives Develop understanding of legalities around bullying, harassment, discrimination and EEO.
-Address how employees may address issues and instances where they experience or observe such incidents occurring
+Address how employees may address issues and instances where they experience or observe such incidents occurring.

 Foundational Work – Discrimination, Harassment, Bullying